marcduiker/azure-functions-university/lessons/cosmosdb.md

 ![new queue image](../img/lessons/cosmos/new-queue-image.png)

-Now, back at the VS Code.

-2.8 Edit the Function code.
+2.4 Edit the Function code in VS Code

-Add the name of the queue and the connection setting to the queue trigger.
+In the `QueueTrigger` function, add the name of the queue and the connection setting to the queue trigger.

 ```csharp
  public static void Run([QueueTrigger("newplayer-items", Connection = "queueConnection")]string myQueueItem